Start Annotation

 What Semantic Segmentation at Scale Requires

-Semantic segmentation at scale demands more than annotation tools.
+Semantic segmentation demands more than annotation tools.
 It requires standardized class taxonomies, documented guidelines, and repeatable workflows.

 Additionally, scalable programs depend on calibrated annotator training, structured review layers, and real-time quality monitoring to maintain consistency across large corpora.